vele616/monorepo/packages/jobboard/website/content/jobs/junior-support-engineer-remote-vertistudio-pVFFy.md

 applyUrl: "https://themeisle.freshteam.com/jobs/8DiJoMCXUJtv/junior-support-engineer-remote#applicant-form"
 timestamp: 1618185600000
 hashtags: "#wordpress,#javascript,#jquery,#php,#git,#css,#html,#optimization,#English"
-jobType: "software"
+jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/vertistudio"
 companyWebsite: "https://careers.vertistudio.com/"
-summary: "VertiStudio wishes to hire a new junior support engineer.
-If you have basic experience with WordPress, any previous project with it is an advantage, consider applying."
+summary: "VertiStudio wishes to hire a new Junior Support Engineer.
+If you have basic experience with WordPress, consider applying."
 summaryBackup: "VertiStudio is looking for a junior support engineer that has experience in: #wordpress, #javascript, #jquery."
-featured: 20
+featured: 13
 ---

 ## About us